ElWanderer/kOS_scripts/documentation/boot_KMTour.ks_readme.md

 Once in the sphere of influence of the target body, another correction burn will be plotted and executed.
 This time the aim is to get the periapsis within 1km of the target apoapsis after the burn.
 When this is achieved, a node will be plotted at the periapsis to circularise the orbit.

-#### Match orbit inclination and shape

-The script will plot and execute a burn to reduce the relative inclination between the current orbit and the target orbit to zero.
-This will place the ascending node in the right place.

-The script will then plot and execute burns to put the periapsis and apoapsis in the target locations and altitudes.

-As noted above, these steps are not really necessary for the typical tourist mission, where the aim is only to get into orbit then come home.
+#### Tourism

+Once in orbit of the target body, the script does not wait around to allow the tourists to take pictures, enjoy the view etc. Instead, it'll move on to plotting the return transfer.

 #### Return transfer